ProvableHQ/python-sdk/zkml/README.md

 **Notes**:
 - Adhere to the [PEP 8 style guide](https://peps.python.org/pep-0008/) and ensure you provide docstrings for all public-facing functions and classes.
 - More detailed contribution guidelines will be provided soon.
-If you'd like to contribute in the meantime, please contact us.
+If you'd like to contribute in the meantime, please contact us via email.

 ---

-Thank you for your interest in Python to Leo transpiler.
+Thank you for your interest in the zkml Python to Leo transpiler.
 Let's push the boundaries of zk and Python together!